 Our three product segments each have multiple products that we design, manufacture and sell to our customers.
-The gross margin on each product we sell is impacted by a number of factors, including the amount of intellectual property (such as patents) utilized in the product, the number of units ordered by the customer at one time, or the amount of inTEST designed and fabricated material included in our product compared with the amount of third-party designed and fabricated material included in our product.
-The weight of each of these factors, as well as the current market conditions, determines the ultimate sales price we can obtain for our products and the resulting gross margin.
+The gross margin on each product we sell can be affected by a number of factors, including the amount of intellectual property (such as patents) utilized in the product, the number of units ordered by the customer at one time, or the amount of inTEST designed and fabricated material included in our product compared with the amount of third-party designed and fabricated material included in our product.
+The significance of each of these factors, as well as the current market conditions, determines the ultimate sales price we can obtain for our products and the gross margin we can earn on each product.

-The mix of products we sell in any period is ultimately determined by our customers' needs.
-Therefore, the mix of products sold in any given period can change significantly from the prior period.
-As a result, our consolidated gross margin can be significantly impacted in any given period by a change in the mix of products sold in that period.
+The mix of products we sell in any period is ultimately determined by our customers' needs and can change significantly from period to period.
+Our consolidated gross margin can be significantly affected in any given period by a change in the mix of products sold in that period.

 We sell our products to both semiconductor manufacturers (end user sales) and to ATE manufacturers (OEM sales) who ultimately resell our equipment with theirs to semiconductor manufacturers.
 The mix of customers during any given period will affect our gross margin due to differing sales discounts and commissions.
-For the quarters ended March 31, 2005 and 2004, our OEM sales as a percentage of net revenues were 23% and 41%, respectively.
+For the six months ended June 30, 2005 and 2004, our OEM sales as a percentage of net revenues were 23% and 43%, respectively.

 The impact of an increase in OEM sales as a percentage of net revenues is generally a reduction in our gross margin, as OEM sales historically have had a more significant discount than end user sales.
 Our current net operating margins on most OEM sales for these product segments, however, are only slightly less than margins on end user sales because of the payment of third party sales commissions on most end user sales.
 We also expect to continue to experience demands from our OEM customers' supply line management groups to reduce our sales prices to them.
-This continued price pressure may have the ultimate effect of reducing our gross and operating margins if we cannot further reduce our manufacturing and operating costs.
+This continued price pressure may have the effect of reducing our gross and operating margins if we cannot further reduce our manufacturing and operating costs.